mmccanse/L3/README.md

 4. **Supervised Learning**:
     - Key learning - classification models don’t apply to continuous data.
     - First ran Random Forest Regression for availability and price, followed by Random Forest Classifier for cluster

+## Executive Summary
+This project aims to analyze the Denver AirBnB landscape to identify patterns and make recommendations for property owners.
+By leveraging machine learning techniques, we segmented Denver AirBnB properties, predicted their ratings, availability, and identified key features influencing overall ratings.

 ## Findings
     - Successfully predicted overall ratings, clusters/segments
     - Identified feature importance for overall ratings
     - Models did not successfully predict price, 30 day availability

+## Next Steps

+Further analysis on non-contributing features and the potential of text data utilization.

+Enhanced cluster analysis to refine property segmentation.

+Exploration of additional predictive models to improve accuracy in price and availability predictions.

+## Credits
+This project was made possible through the dedicated efforts of the team and the use of resources provided by Inside Airbnb, Slidesgo (presentation template), Flaticon (icons), and Freepik (infographics & images).